LukeSmithxyz/based.cooking/content/zaatar.md

 ## Ingredients

--1 Cup Zaatar leaves (without the stalks), cleaned and dried.
+- 1 Cup Zaatar leaves (without the stalks), cleaned and dried.
--1 Cup sesame (optionally roasted).
+- 1 Cup sesame (optionally roasted).
--1 Cup Sumac.
+- 1 Cup Sumac.
--1 teaspoon salt.
+- 1 teaspoon salt.
--Optional: citric acid salt, for extra kick if the Sumac wasn't enough for you.
+- Optional: citric acid salt, for extra kick if the Sumac wasn't enough for you.

 ## Directions